Personal Injury Protection (PIP): What It Covers & Who Needs It

 If your state doesn't require PIP, you may still want to consider it — especially in these situations:

-• You have a high-deductible health plan: PIP can cover the gap before your health insurance kicks in
+• You have a high-deductible health plan (HDHP): PIP acts as a first-layer buffer for accident-related care before your deductible kicks in

-• You're self-employed or lack disability insurance: PIP's lost wage benefit becomes critically important
+• You're self-employed or lack disability insurance: PIP's lost wage benefit (typically 60–80% of income) is critically important with no paid leave

 • You frequently drive passengers: PIP extends coverage to everyone in your vehicle

-• You're a pedestrian or cyclist risk: Many PIP policies cover you even when you're not driving
+• You're a pedestrian or cyclist risk: Many PIP policies cover you even when you're not in a car

 PIP also complements uninsured motorist coverage well — if an uninsured driver hits you, having both coverages ensures your medical bills and wage losses are addressed without waiting on legal proceedings.